 External linkage is specified in driver files.
 It is possible to load one or several drivers with the following WP plug-in option:

--wp-driver <file,...> load specified driver files (section 2.3.9 describes how -wp-include can be used for giving directories where these driver files are looked for).
+-wp-driver <file,...> load specified driver files, see section 2.3.9.

 Each driver file contains a list of bindings with the following syntax: